gbsoe/FiLot/README.md

 # FiLot: Agentic AI Investment Advisor

 FiLot is a cutting-edge Telegram bot designed to revolutionize cryptocurrency investment experiences through intelligent, user-friendly technologies.
-Regulated by the Dubai Financial Services Authority (DFSA), FiLot serves as an agentic AI-powered system that analyzes liquidity pools, recommends optimal investments, and can execute trades securely with varying levels of automation.
+FiLot serves as an agentic AI-powered system that analyzes liquidity pools, recommends optimal investments, and can execute trades securely with varying levels of automation.

 With our new simplified One-Command interface and persistent navigation buttons, investing in cryptocurrency has never been more accessible.
 FiLot specializes in providing access to Raydium liquidity pools on the Solana blockchain, offering institutional-grade investment opportunities with advanced security features and AI-driven recommendations.